Nazeeefa/NanoSwe/README.md

 - [Long-Read Data Analysis Tutorial](https://timkahlke.github.io/LongRead_tutorials/)

 ## Citation
 If you plan to use repository as a guide, simply and kindly mention the link https://github.com/Nazeeefa/NanoSwe for acknowledgment.
-Also, you can cite our [publication](https://doi.org/10.3390/genes11121444).
+Also, you can cite our [publication](https://doi.org/10.3390/genes11121444) as shown below.
 Thank you.

+> #### AMA Style
+> Fatima N, Petri A, Gyllensten U, Feuk L, Ameur A. Evaluation of Single-Molecule Sequencing Technologies for Structural Variant Detection in Two Swedish Human Genomes.
+Genes.
+2020; 11(12):1444.

+> #### Chicago Style
+> Fatima, Nazeefa; Petri, Anna; Gyllensten, Ulf; Feuk, Lars; Ameur, Adam.
+2020.
+"Evaluation of Single-Molecule Sequencing Technologies for Structural Variant Detection in Two Swedish Human Genomes."
+Genes 11, no. 12: 1444.